ea3hmj/HMJTS/ephemerides/readme.md

 A server that sources its data from the NASA JPL Horizons on-line solar system data and ephemeris computation service.
 Horizons provides access to key solar system data and highly accurate ephemerides for solar system objects including selected spacecraft.
 The file "sondas.txt" contains the list of objects whose ephemeris will be retrieved from the Horizons system.
 ## Astronomyserver
-An autonomous version based of Don Cross' [Astronomy Engine library](https://github.com/cosinekitty/astronomy) that provides Solar System planets data.
+An autonomous version based on Don Cross' [Astronomy Engine library](https://github.com/cosinekitty/astronomy) that provides Solar System planets data.

 ## Documentation